 There are basic principles and practices to getting this quality imagery and I endeavour to outline them here.
 These principles and practices can be applied whatever the equipment and I believe anyone who applies them can get equivalent images.
 But it won’t happen without practice, as with anything worthwhile, that’s the beauty of it.
 I give nothing away that you don’t have to work for, and some things only become apparent with experience.

-I trust you enjoy this rendering of the art of Nature Macro as I have enjoyed learning it, and enjoy practicing it.
+I trust you enjoy this rendering of the art of Nature Macro as I do.

-First of all I’ll tell you why I do it, insect and flower macro.
-For contact with the simple wonder of the usually unseen or overlooked beauty of form and colour at our feet.
-It reminds me I am a part of something great and vast that has at its foundation the mystery of creation and the inscrutable intelligence behind its infinitely variable design.
-And because, fundamentally, it is a pleasure.
+First of all I’ll tell you why I do it, mostly insect and some flower macro.
+For contact with the simple wonder of the usually unseen or overlooked beauty in the form and colour at our feet.
+It reminds me I am a part of the Earth along with everything else earth-made that has at its foundation the mystery of sense and the inscrutable intelligence behind its infinite variety.
+Because, fundamentally, it is a pleasure to me.

 The practical value for me in macro nature photography is in the time I spend in the nature looking closely at the fact or being in the sense of things with minimal mind work – thinking.
-The more time I spend in the sense of nature the more at ease I am.
-It’s that simple.
+The more time I spend in the sense of nature the less I am in the troublesome mind.

 Ok.
 The whole process.
 Since I am often asked about one part or other of how I get the shots I do, here and there – at different fora, it makes sense to put it all together in one place.
 Just remember, I am self taught and I don’t get into the numbers much, just the picture.
 And what I say is not dogma, it’s just what works for me.